 The table above assumes no exercise of the underwriters' option to purchase additional shares in this offering.
-If the underwriters were to fully exercise their option to purchase additional shares of our common stock, the percentage of common stock held by existing investors would be reduced to % of the total number of shares of our common stock outstanding after this offering, and the percentage of shares of common stock held by new investors would be increased to % of the total number of shares of our common stock outstanding after this offering.
+If the underwriters were to fully exercise their option to purchase additional shares of our common stock, the percentage of common stock held by existing investors would be reduced to 80.9% of the total number of shares of our common stock outstanding after this offering, and the percentage of shares of common stock held by new investors would be increased to 19.1% of the total number of shares of our common stock outstanding after this offering.

-The information presented in the tables and discussions above are based on the shares of our common stock outstanding as of December 31, 2020, and excludes:
+The foregoing tables and calculations are based on 109,673,709 shares of our common stock outstanding as of April 13, 2021, and except as otherwise indicated: